Super Bowl VII

 Super Bowl VII was an American football game between the American Football Conference (AFC) champion Miami Dolphins and the National Football Conference (NFC) champion Washington Redskins to decide the National Football League (NFL) champion for the 1972 season.
 The Dolphins defeated the Redskins by the score of 14–7, winning their first Super Bowl, and became the first and still the only team in modern NFL history to complete a perfect undefeated season.
 They also remain the only Super Bowl champion to win despite having been shut out in the second half of the game.
-This was the first professional sports championship ever won by a Florida-based team.
+This was the first professional sports championship ever won by a Miami-based team.
 The game was played on January 14, 1973, at the Los Angeles Memorial Coliseum in Los Angeles, the second time the Super Bowl was played in that city.
 At kickoff, the temperature was 84 F, making the game the warmest Super Bowl.

 This was the Dolphins' second Super Bowl appearance; they had lost Super Bowl VI to Dallas the previous year.
 The Dolphins posted an undefeated 14–0 regular season record before defeating the Cleveland Browns and Pittsburgh Steelers in the playoffs.
 The Redskins were making what would be the first of five Super Bowl appearances in a 20-year period, after posting an 11–3 regular season record and playoff victories over the Green Bay Packers and Dallas Cowboys.
 Despite being undefeated, the Dolphins were actually one-point underdogs, largely based on the weakness of their regular season schedule (and losing the previous Super Bowl).